bparanj/crystal/programming/iac/docs/experiments/caddy-ami.md

 ansible-playbook configure_caddy_domain.yml -i inventory_file -e "domain=customerdomain.com"
 ```

-Replace `inventory_file` with the path to your inventory file, and `customerdomain.com` with the actual domain name.
+Replace `inventory_file` with the path to your inventory file, and `customerdomain.com` with the  domain name.

 ### Step 3: Ensure DNS Configuration